kdaily/aws-cli/proposals/pr-contrib-guide.md

 ## Implementation

-The contribution process will be formalized by extending the use of GitHub issue labels along with a GitHub project to curate the list of issues available for contribution and track their progress towards completion.
+The contribution process will be implemented by extending the use of GitHub issue labels along with a GitHub project to curate the list of issues available for contribution and track their progress towards completion.
 Labels will be used to drive the movement of the issue through the stages of the process.
 This will